 I would like to introduce you to my guest post writer, Dagmar Obert.

 Dagmar Obert is a designer for Balsam Hill with over two decades of experience transforming homes into spaces that reflect comfort and elegance.
-More of her how-to guides and inspiration articles on decorating and entertaining can be found here.
-You can follow her on Pinterest and Houzz.
+More of her how-to guides and inspiration articles on decorating and entertaining, you can follow her on Pinterest and Houzz.

 That month or two after the holidays is usually a bit of a letdown; instead of parties, food, and fun, you have to return to work and winter’s chill.
 And despite those lofty New Year’s resolutions that you may have made, sometimes it can be hard to get back into the swing of things.
 But one thing that can really help is to maintain the decorative touches that you’ve been enjoying for the past few months.
 You’ll find that a beautiful, seasonal home is the perfect antidote to late winter gloom.
 Furthermore, there are many ways to adapt items that you already have leftover from holiday festivities, which makes these projects as easy and thrifty as they are enjoyable!